Rylsk, Russia: Administrative and municipal status

 Within the framework of administrative divisions, Rylsk serves as the administrative center of Rylsky District.
 As an administrative division, it is incorporated within Rylsky District as the town of district significance of Rylsk.
 As a municipal division, the town of district significance of Rylsk is incorporated within Rylsky Municipal District as Rylsk Urban Settlement.

 Attractions

-The town does not retain many marks of antiquity.
 Its oldest buildings are three churches of the monastery of St. Nicholas, all erected in the mid-18th century.
-Some of the most prominent buildings in the town were commissioned by the Shelikhov merchants who traded with Alaska Natives in North America in the late 18th century, the most famous of whom, Grigory Shelekhov, was born in the town.
+Some of the most prominent buildings in the town were commissioned by the Shelikhov merchants who traded with Alaska Natives in North America in the late 18th century, the most famous of whom, Grigory Shelikhov, was born in the town.
 A monument was erected to his memory on the central square.
-The foremost of the town's churches are the Uspensky Cathedral (1811) and the Pokrovsky Cathedral (1822), both designed in a vernacular Neoclassical idiom and furnished with very lofty belltowers.
+The foremost of the town's churches are the Uspensky Cathedral (1811) and the Pokrovsky Cathedral (1822).